Updated March 9, 2021

 Actinobacillus suis

-This bacterium is normally found in a pig’s oral cavity.
+This bacterium can be found in the oral and nasal cavities of healthy pigs.
 However, immunosuppression, damage to mucous membranes in the oral cavity, or the presence of other diseases can make pigs susceptible to disease from Actinobacillus suis.
 Signs of actinobacillosis caused by this bacterium include fever, elevated respiratory rate, and cyanotic extremities.
 Affected pigs may also develop tremors or skin lesions that look similar to those caused by erysipelas.
 This infection can cause septicemia, especially in younger pigs, and can cause pneumonia, arthritis, and pericarditis in older pigs.
 Immediate antibiotic treatment is imperative.
 Contact your veterinarian immediately if you suspect one of your residents has actinobacillosis.

 Sources: